smarvin/taco-ci/docs/ci_configuration.md

 If you are making changes in the GitHub UI, add a description of your changes in the **Commit changes** area and click the **Commit changes** button.

-Once you have finished with the configuration tasks, you can [start an automated test](ci_test.html).
+After you have finished with the configuration tasks, you can [start an automated test](ci_test.html).